-- Archbishops
+- o Archbishops

-- Diocesan and Suffragan Bishops
+- o Diocesan and Suffragan Bishops

-- Provincial Episcopal Visitors
+- o Provincial Episcopal Visitors

 - o Archdeacons and Associate Archdeacons

-- Deans
+- o Deans

 - o Executive Chapter Members and Residentiary Canons

-- Bishop's Chaplains
+- o Bishop's Chaplains

 - o Diocesan Secretaries, Chief of Staff, Chief Executives and Cathedral Administrators

-• Safer Recruitment and People Management - Required for :
+Safer Recruitment and People Management - Required for :

-- Incumbent and Clergy
+- o Incumbent and Clergy

-- Churchwarden4
+- o Churchwarden4

-- Those with responsibility for administering DBS
+- o Those with responsibility for administering DBS

-- Parish Safeguarding Officers
+- o Parish Safeguarding Officers

-- PCC Members4
+- o PCC Members4

-- Anyone in a role which involves work with children, young people or vulnerable adults including choir / music leaders4
+- o Anyone in a role which involves work with children, young people or vulnerable adults including choir / music leaders4

-- Tower Captains
+- o Tower Captains

-Domestic Abuse - Required for :

-- o Incumbent, Clergy, Licensed Lay Ministers, Licensed Readers

-- Clergy6 and Readers6 with PTO

-- Anyone in a role which involves work with children, young people or vulnerable adults including choir / music leaders6

-- Churchwardens6

-- Recognised Parish Assistants (RPA's)

-- Parish Safeguarding Officer

-- PCC Members

-- This list is not exhaustive

-- Parish Safeguarding Officer Induction Required for : - Persons taking on the role of Parish Safeguarding Officer - Recommended for existing Parish Safeguarding Officers - 1.
+- Domestic Abuse Required for : - o Incumbent, Clergy, Licensed Lay Ministers, Licensed Readers - o Clergy6 and Readers6 with PTO - o Anyone in a role which involves work with children, young people or vulnerable adults including choir / music leaders6 - o Churchwardens6 - o Recognised Parish Assistants (RPA's) - o Parish Safeguarding Officer - o PCC Members - o This list is not exhaustive - Parish Safeguarding Officer Induction Required for : - o Persons taking on the role of Benefice Safeguarding Officer - o Recommended for existing Benefice Safeguarding Officers - 1.
 The pathway followed will depend on the level of activity and their profile within the church community; it is assumed most will do the separate PTO pathway and not the Leadership pathway.
 Agreement on this is required with their Designated Responsible Person and, where necessary, the Bishop. - 2.
 The pathway followed will depend on the level of activity and their profile within the church community; it is assumed most will complete the Leadership pathway.
-A decision to deviate from this will require the agreement of the Incumbent and Warden of Readers. - 3.
-The pathway followed will depend on their role in their particular context but if their parish moves into a vacancy, the Wardens should complete this pathway before the Incumbent leaves. - 4.
+A decision to deviate from this will require the agreement of the Incumbent and Warden of Readers.
+3. The pathway followed will depend on their role in their particular context but if their parish moves into a vacancy, the Wardens should complete this pathway before the Incumbent leaves. - 4.
 Access to this pathway would be locally determined to match parish requirements e.g. active involvement in the recruitment process, or line management of paid or volunteer workers. - 5.
 Where there is significant leadership responsibility, membership of a local leadership team, or the supervision of other workers, the leadership pathway must be followed. - 6.
 Access to this pathway is recommended rather than required, except in those cases where the leadership pathway has been followed.
-In these situations the diocese would strongly encourage access. - 20.2 As staff and volunteers progress through the training programme depending upon their role modules must be completed in order: Basic then Foundation, then Leadership with additional modules as necessary. - 20.3 The training will be arranged through the Diocesan Safeguarding Advisor, Parish Safeguarding Officer / Administrator and Diocesan Safeguarding Training Administrator.
+In these situations the diocese would strongly encourage access. - 20.2 As staff and volunteers progress through the training programme depending upon their role modules must be completed in order: Basic then Foundation, then Leadership with additional modules as necessary. - 20.3 The training will be arranged through the Diocesan Safeguarding Advisor, Benefice Safeguarding Officer / Administrator and Diocesan Safeguarding Training Administrator.